 Our goal is to unearth those unsung “Black Unicorns” who spin their magic in the shadows while working tirelessly to bring their talents, passion and vision to light.
 We want to let the world know that we are here.
 We aim to inspire and educate the next generation of artists by sharing our unique stories.

-Audrea Topps Harjo has worked in the entertainment industry for over twenty-five years.
-She has worked for Sony Pictures (CONTACT) Rhythm and Hues, Electronic Arts, WETA Digital (RISE OF THE PLANETS OF THE APES), James Cameron’s Lightstorm Entertainment (AVATAR SEQUELS).
+Audrea Topps Harjo has worked in the entertainment industry for almost 30 years.
+She has worked for Sony Pictures (CONTACT), Cinesite (X-MEN 2) Electronic Arts, WETA FX (RISE OF THE PLANETS OF THE APES), James Cameron’s Lightstorm Entertainment (AVATAR SEQUELS).

 Sheena Duggal is an acclaimed visual effects supervisor, director and artist whose work has shaped numerous